OmooLab/BioxelNodes/README.md

 # Known limitations

-- Cannot read DICOM with multiple sequences.
+- Cannot read DICOM with multiple series.
 - Sections cannot be generated
 - Only sequence files are supported, packed volume data formats are not supported yet (will be supported soon)